New Star Manager

 Not one to be deterred…

-We have seen many a football management simulator come and go during Football Managers reign as supreme leader of the simulation world, from both LMA and Championship Manager to Kickoff Legends and Top Eleven.
+We have seen many a football management simulator come and go during Football Managers reign as the supreme leader of the simulation world, from both LMA and Championship Manager to Kickoff Legends and Top Eleven.
 Even EA tried their hand with the largely unsuccessful Premier League Football Manager and the latter FIFA Manager.

 With Sports Interactive’s grip on the title so firm in its grasp, developers have largely turned to mobile gaming as a way of reaching an audience for their gaming exploits.
 Football Manager just couldn’t have that, and we now have both FM Mobile and FM Touch to choose from each year, on top of its much more comprehensive offering on the PC, thus leaving many developers to fade into relative obscurity.
 Not Simon Read though, developer of New Star Manager.
 He has sought to take on Football Manager throughout his game development career and after stints on PC, iOS and Android, we now find the latest iteration on the Nintendo eShop.
 Not one to be deterred by FM’s domination, his dogged determination has been acknowledged with publishing by FiveAces.